-Would Thomas Jefferson have put a “Stop WalMart” bumper sticker on his car?
-Would Henry David Thoreau give a “thumbs up” to the movie Fight Club?
 What would Mark Twain and Bob Dylan think about the phrase “under God” in the Pledge of Allegiance?
+Would Abigail Adams have enjoyed the musical Hamilton?
 These are some of the questions explored in American Studies, a program that engages students in the study of American culture from the perspective of a variety of academic disciplines, including history and literature, art history, philosophy, and political science.

-With a foundation in the U. S. History survey, the major is built around two introductory courses, each of which traces a particular theme in American culture from the colonial era to the present: “Perspectives on the American Dream” and “Individualism and Community in American Life.”
 Electives within the major are selected in consultation with the student's advisor and are drawn from related departments.
-The capstone of the major is a seminar taken in the senior year in which students undertake a research project focusing on some aspect of contemporary American culture that reflects the themes of the introductory courses.
+The capstone of the major is a seminar taken in the senior year in which students undertake a research project focusing on some aspect of contemporary American culture that reflects the themes of the introductory course.

 Visit the College Bulletin for a full listing of American Studies courses and descriptions.